How to Participate and What to Expect

 - Application for the Accreditation of Additional Tests - FORM B [Word]

 If assistance to access documents is required, including by ANZSRS members, please contact the TSANZ Office by email: firstname.lastname@example.org; or phone: +61 2 9222 6200.

 What to Expect

 From beginning to end the accreditation process should take no longer than 12 months.
-This starts with the very important self-assessment process process conducted by the laboratory and the preparation of their application documentation.
+This starts with the very important self-assessment process conducted by the laboratory and the preparation of their application documentation.
 Once the application has been accepted by the TSANZ Office, a panel of appropriately qualified volunteer Laboratory Accreditation Assessors is established.
 The Assessor Panel conducts an initial evaluation of the supplied documentation, and pending an assessment by the Assessor Panel that the laboratory appears likely to meet the required standards, a physical site visit by the Assessor Panel is arranged.
+However, a combined physical/virtual site visit may be required which will be organised in advance of the assessment.
 The laboratory is provided with a written feedback report as part of the Initial Evaluation, and then a Final Report following the completion of the Site Visit.
-In both cases, the Reports may detail mandatory requirements that must be addressed by the laboratory before moving to the next stage of the assessment, or before accreditation can be awarded.
+In both cases, the Reports may detail Mandatory Requirements that must be addressed by the laboratory before moving to the next stage of the assessment, or before accreditation can be awarded.